NickSkyyy/LCC-for-GC/README.md

 ## Detailed Settings
 - dataset: supported dataset names, `COLLAB`, `IMDBBINARY`, `IMDBMULTI`, `DD`, `NCI1`, `NCI109`, `PTC`, `PROTEINS`
+  - we also provide `TEST` to build the synthetic dataset
 - K: the number of model layers, in `[1, 2, 3]`
 - T: the number of iteration steps, in `[1, 2, 3, 4]`
 - N: the number of sampling neighbors, in `[4, 8, 16]`